Article at a Glance:

-The reason many people think there is a relationship between alcohol and the gallbladder is because of the proximity of the gallbladder to the liver.
-We know the liver and alcohol have a relationship to one another, and if you consume too much alcohol, it can cause a variety of liver problems ranging from mild to severe.
-However, alcohol use and gallbladder health don’t have the same relationship.
+Because of the gallbladder’s proximity to the liver, some people wonder how drinking impacts the gallbladder.
+We know that alcohol affects the liver — consuming too much alcohol can cause a variety of liver problems that range from mild to severe.
+However, alcohol use and gallbladder health don’t have the same clear relationship.

-Currently, there is no research that shows that alcohol contributes to gallbladder problems, including gallstones.
-In fact, a small amount of alcohol may actually help prevent the risk of developing the condition.
-Of course, this doesn’t mean you should start drinking to keep your gallbladder healthy because you’re ultimately likely to cause damage to other parts of your body in the process.
+Currently, research shows that alcohol does not contribute to gallstones.
+In fact, a small amount of alcohol may actually help protect against the condition.
+Of course, this doesn’t mean you should start drinking to keep your gallbladder healthy.
+This is especially true because heavy drinking is linked to other gallbladder problems, including cancer of the gallbladder.

-Something else to note about alcohol and gallbladder conditions is that if you have pancreatitis as the result of gallstones, drinking alcohol can make the problem worse.
-If you have gallbladder symptoms, it is normally best to avoid alcohol.
+Something else to note about alcohol and gallbladder conditions is that if you have acute pancreatitis as a result of gallstones, drinking alcohol can make the problem worse.
+If you have gallbladder problems, it is normally best to avoid alcohol or drink in moderation.